Our Dreams Are Meant For Us

 The judgements, the disappointments, people whispering behind our backs.
 Gossiping in the corridors, making an offhand comment.

 Maybe we need to go deeper, to delve into our conditioning from the past.
-To place a magnifying glass over what we’ve been taught to think, to value and believe.
+To place a magnifying glass over our thoughts, examine the values underpinning our beliefs.
+Investigate the narratives from our culture, the patriarchy, the world around us.

 But how are some women able to break free of this conditioning, shed it like a snakeskin, and say enough is enough, I’m going to live for me, damned be the consequences, while others stay stagnant worshipping the shoulds?

 What if the reason lies deeper still?
-Maybe it’s us, Maybe we’re the problem, the ones who act as our own worst critics, the ones who doubt we have what it takes?
+Maybe it’s us, maybe we’re the problem, the ones who act as our own worst critics, the ones who doubt we have what it takes?

 We reason we can’t do it to the standard we want, we can’t do it to perfection, so better to give up before we’ve even begun.

-But what happens if we don’t go after our dreams, if we choose to stay safe?
-What does that mean for us mentally, emotionally, spiritually?
+But what happens if we don’t go after our dreams, if we choose to play safe, let the parts of us that long for something else wither and decay?

-If we give into the fears, the conditioning, the self-doubt?
 If we allow the trap of good enough to keep us stuck?

-What if we do this so consistently, so competently, that we reach the end of our lives without ever truly living for ourselves?
+What happens if we do this so consistently, so competently, that we reach the end of our lives without ever truly living for ourselves?

 What catalyzes some women to envision a wildly different reality from the one they’ve been taught to embrace while others don’t dare to let their imaginations play with possibilities?

-Maybe it’s a combination of the factors explored above, or maybe it's something else entirely.
+Maybe it’s a combination of the factors above, or maybe it's something else entirely.
 Maybe it's deeply personal for each one of us, or perhaps we say it is when it’s really just a universal part of the human experience.

 I don’t have the answers, but I do know this: our dreams are meant for us.